PrincetonUniversity/job_defense_shield/README.md

 # Job Defense Shield

-Job Defense Shield is a software tool for sending automated email alerts to users for the underutilization of HPC resources.
+Job Defense Shield is a software tool for sending automated email alerts to HPC users for the underutilization.
 It also creates reports for system administrators.
-The software was written to be used with the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.
+The software is a component of the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.

 Automated email alerts to users are available for these cases: